Round 4 funding closed 21 October 2021

-The Regional Economic Development Grants (RED Grants) program is a $28.8 million (over five years) State Government initiative that invests in community driven projects to stimulate economic growth and development in regional Western Australia.
+The Regional Economic Development Grants program is a $40.8 million (over seven years) State Government initiative that invests in local projects to stimulate economic growth and development in regional Western Australia.

-It is part of the State Government’s $4 billion job-creating Royalties for Regions investment across regional WA.
+It is part of the State Government’s job-creating Royalties for Regions investment across regional WA.

 Delivered locally by the State’s nine Regional Development Commissions, up to $250,000 is available for individual projects that contribute to increasing or sustaining jobs, expanding or diversifying industry, developing skills or capability, increasing business productivity and attracting new investment to the regions.

-The grants will boost investment in local regional projects that contribute to population and economic growth initiatives, local marketing and innovation pilots, and importantly, are driven by the community.
+The grants will boost investment in local regional projects that contribute to population and economic growth initiatives and innovation pilots, and importantly, are driven by the community.

-Applications will be assessed on a competitive basis within the region, alignment with the Gascoyne’s regional priorities and/or demonstration of an economic diversification and employment growth outcome:
+Applications are assessed on a competitive basis within the region, alignment with the Gascoyne’s regional priorities and/or demonstration of an economic diversification and employment growth outcome:

 - Aboriginal economic development

-To discuss your proposal or to be notified of future funding rounds for the RED Grants, contact Harriet Murphy on 9941 7018.
+To be notified of future funding rounds for the RED Grants, contact Colby Elliott on 9949 2090.

-To discuss the Local Content outcomes to be achieved with your project, please contact Local Content Advisor Jill Dwyer on 9941 7010.
+To discuss the Local Content outcomes to be achieved with your project, contact Local Content Adviser Harriet Murphy on 9941 7000.